 That phrase and the idea behind it has stuck with me since I originally watched the episode.
 Certainly, I can’t relate to the Queen’s level of having a life forced upon her.
 After all, she was handed responsibilities that were not her choosing.
 And that was only handed to her because an elder family member chose to pursue his own unlived life over the God-given responsibilities placed upon him.

 I can’t relate to the specifics of this feeling, but I think deep down we can all relate to a desire to pursue the life we are (for whatever reason) unable to live.
-It’s the feeling you get toward the end of a vacation trip: “why can’t we do this all the time?”
+It’s the feeling you get toward the end of a vacation trip after spending a week looking for things to do in Detroit: “why can’t we do this all the time?”
 It’s the feeling you get when someone handles your main responsibilities for an hour or a day or a week: “just think of what life could be like if this was the new reality.”
 With this is a temptation to choose something else, but also is an opportunity to recognize the sacrifice that goes into embracing the life that is.

 As I have written about often, I find myself in a vocational assignment of pastoral ministry, despite many personal reservations of its fit.
 I went to school to get into the finance business.
 I quickly quit the whole thing within months of receiving my degree.
 In answer to the “God what do you want to do with me?” question, I entered seminary and started volunteering at a church in the hopes of building experience and answering the question further.